-HAWC is also a weekly video blog that introduces you to the cultural creators of Vancouver, BC.
-Each new, intimate video interview features an artist, curator or facilitator from a broad spectrum of disciplines.
-Posted every Thursday, the interviews showcase the arts in Vancouver, connect art audiences with their creative neighbours, and dispel the myth that everyone creative is leaving our wet city.
-Vancouver may not be the cultural centre of the world but we certainly are an incubator for talented people.
+The video blog introduces you to the cultural creators of our wet city.
+Each new, intimate video interview features an artist, curator or facilitator from a broad spectrum of disciplines and showcases the arts in Vancouver, connects art audiences with their creative neighbours, and exposes our city as an incubator for talent.

 2206 Main Street (@ 6th Ave)

 Vancouver BC Canada V5T 3C7

 MAY 20 & 21, JUNE 29–JUNE 2, JULY 27–30,

 Sorry, HAWC is not wheelchair accessible.